 Western North Weeki Wachee

-Southern North Weeki Wachee sounds about 78% louder than Western North Weeki Wachee to the human ear, a 8.3 dBA gap.
+To the human ear, noise in northeastern North Weeki Wachee sounds about 82% louder than in western North Weeki Wachee, a 8.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Commercial Way do you need to be?